awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.Components.AvgActiveSessions.TopLoadItemsTable.TopSQL.md

 # Overview of the Top SQL tab<a name="USER_PerfInsights.UsingDashboard.Components.AvgActiveSessions.TopLoadItemsTable.TopSQL"></a>

-By default, the **Top SQL** tab shows the SQL queries that are contributing the most to DB load\.
-To help tune your queries, you can analyze information such as the query text, statistics, and Support SQL ID\.
+By default, the **Top SQL** tab shows the 25 queries that are contributing the most to DB load\.
+To help tune your queries, you can analyze information such as the query text and SQL statistics\.
 You can also choose the statistics that you want to appear in the **Top SQL** tab\.

 **Topics**
 + [SQL text](#USER_PerfInsights.UsingDashboard.Components.AvgActiveSessions.TopLoadItemsTable.TopSQL.text)